 New York Jets are a professional American football team based in the New York metropolitan area.
 They compete in the National Football League (NFL) as a member club of the league’s American Football Conference (AFC) East division.
 It was founded in 1960.
 The team is headquartered in Florham Park, New Jersey.

-Hess acquired full ownership of the Jets in February 1984: he bought the stakes of his partners – Townsend Martin and Helen Dillon, who had inherited the stake from her father, Donald Lillis.
+Hess acquired full ownership of the Jets in February 1984: he bought his partners’ stakes – Townsend Martin and Helen Dillon, who had inherited the stake from her father, Donald Lillis.
 He bought Martin’s stake for $5 million, and then he bought Dillon’s stake for another $5 million.
-Leon Hess became well known for his Hess Corporation gas stations, but he played an instrumental part in the Jets development.
+Leon Hess became well known for his Hess Corporation gas stations, but he played an instrumental part in the Jet’s development.
 Hess had often fought for improvements while the team was a tenant at Shea Stadium, allowing the football players to dig into sports matches.

 The franchise was named by the owner – Werblin.
 He selected the name from among 500 candidates after the previous team was disbanded.
 It was so named due to the new stadium’s site between New York’s two major airports.
 Jets also sounded like New York’s baseball Mets.